OpenFreeEnergy/gufe/docs/how-tos/protocol.rst

    We recommend using these for settings fields that carry units, and you can easily make your own if necessary by following the pattern in the :mod:`gufe.settings.typing` module.

-2. We definied a couple :class:`~gufe.settings.models.SettingsBaseModel` subclasses to group together related settings, such as the number of steps to use for various portions of the simulation in ``SimulationSettings``.
+2. We defined a couple :class:`~gufe.settings.models.SettingsBaseModel` subclasses to group together related settings, such as the number of steps to use for various portions of the simulation in ``SimulationSettings``.
    It is common practice to break a ``Protocol`` ``Settings`` object up in this way to make them more modular and easier to work with.